edu-me01/cpanel/ATTENDANCE_TEST_GUIDE.md

 ## Troubleshooting

 ### Common Issues:
-1. **Attendance form not showing:** Check if localStorage has 'attendanceOpen' set to 'true'
+1. **Attendance form not showing:** Check if session has 'attendanceOpen' set to 'true'
 2. **Cannot mark attendance:** Verify you're logged in as a student and attendance is open
 3. **Status not updating:** Refresh the page to see latest status changes